woodfin8/ETL-CountyCrime/README.md

 api_keys and passwords are stored under the following variables: api_key = "your_census_api_key"
 fbi_key = "your_fbi_crime_api_key"
-pword = "your postreSQL password"
+pword = "your postgreSQL password"

 ## Extraction
 County level economic and demographic data for NJ is extracted from the US Census Data API.